 The following is a guide to help you attend that special day for as little as possible, because being able to attend your loved one’s special occasions shouldn’t have to be a financial burden.
 Take a look at these five tips to learn ways you can save while traveling to a wedding.

 First, look for travel options as soon as you learn the wedding date.
-If the bride and groom give you at least three or four months’ notice, you can often book a seat on a flight for pretty cheap.
-Don’t just visit the websites of your favorite airlines, but check out discount flight sites like Travelocity, Expedia, Kayak, or CheapFlights.com.
-If there are deals to be had, they’ll be here.
+This is especially helpful when you need to purchase a plane or train ticket for the wedding because then you have ample time to browse ticket prices.
+Don’t just visit the websites of your favorite airlines either.
+Check out discount flight sites like Travelocity, Expedia, Kayak, or Cheap Flights.
+If there are deals to be had, they’ll be on these discount ticket websites.

 Second, if the wedding location is close enough, consider the price of carpooling.
-Five people paying for the gas of a fuel-efficient sedan can often get three to six hundred miles away much cheaper than if you hopped a plane there.
-That’s considering it’s a round trip experience.
+Five people paying for the gas of a fuel-efficient sedan can often go a distance of three to six hundred miles for much cheaper than the price of a plane ticket.
+That’s even considering it’s a round trip car ride.
 You’ll have to spend a bit of extra time on the road, but you’ll save money in the long run.